wp-plugins/nelio-ab-testing/readme.txt

 == Changelog ==

+= 3.2.7 =
+* Bug fix: on some installations, if admin_ajax.php returns an error, the screen is blank.
+This is now fixed.

 = 3.2.6 =
 * Bug fix: in the Dashboard view, Heatmap experiments do no longer return a